apivideo/api.video-documentation/live-streaming/live-stream-best-practices.md

 * When using the sandbox environment, live streaming is limited to 24 hours.
 * The **video codec must be H.264**
 * The **audio codec must be AAC or MP3**
-* DVR is exactly 6 hours
+* DVR is exactly 1 hour
 * During a disconnection on ingest side, re-connection must occur within 10 seconds
 * When creating a new live event using the same `streamID` without keeping the DVR of a previous live, you must wait at least 5 minutes before re-using it
 {% endcapture %}